jacekowski/arelplane/README.md

   * show airplanes that have landed there
   * show how many times users have flown to the airport
   * Show logged in users their stats for the airport
+  * Link from wherever a location identifier shows to the appropriate location page
+  * SEO location pages